sky-11-11/Amazon-price-Tracker/pricewise-main/README.md

 7. 🚀 [More](#more)

 ## <a name="introduction">🤖 Introduction</a>

-Developed using Next.js and Bright Data's webunlocker, this e-commerce product scraping site is designed to assist users in making informed decisions.
+ Hi , I'am Gaurav Rawat and i have developed this project using Next.js and Bright Data's webunlocker, this e-commerce product scraping site is designed to assist users in making informed decisions.
 It notifies users when a product drops in price and helps competitors by alerting them when the product is out of stock, all managed through cron jobs.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
 It's a place where people help each other out.